-Sound of Music tour
+The Sound of Music Tour, Salzburg

 Not necessary.
 I've seen the small vans giving this tour and they just speed right by the sites.
 I'd do your own research before going to Salzburg and then walk or take the bus to the sites.
 Schloss Leopoldskron is within walking distance from oldtown.
 Schloss Hellbrun is a short bus ride away.